guilhermestella/vscode-extensions/java/README.md

 # Java + Spring Extension Pack

+## Before you use it!
+This package is for my only and personal use.
+If you want to use it, be aware that it can change drastically any time!

 ## Extensions Included

 * [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) - Java Extension Pack is a collection of popular extensions that can help write, test and debug Java applications in Visual Studio Code.